openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 It is assumed that OPs operating under a suitable regulation can assure identity data without the need to provide further evidence since they are approved to operate according to well-defined rules with clearly defined liability.
 For example in the case of eIDAS, the peer review ensures eIDAS compliance and the respective member state assumes the liability for the identities asserted by its notified eID systems.

-Every other OP not operating under such well-defined conditions may be required to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
-For example, if an OP verifies and maintains identity data in accordance with an Anti Money Laundering Law, it shall be possible for an RP to use the respective identity in a different regulatory context, such as eHealth or the previously mentioned eIDAS.
+Every other OP not operating under such well-defined conditions may be REQUIRED to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
+For example, if an OP verifies and maintains identity data in accordance with an Anti Money Laundering Law, it SHALL be possible for an RP to use the respective identity in a different regulatory context, such as eHealth or the previously mentioned eIDAS.

 The basic idea of this specification is that the OP provides all identity data along with metadata about the identity verification process at the OP.
 It is the responsibility of the RP to assess this data and map it into its own legal context.